 In other words, the ratio is likely to fall and, therefore, the price of silver will rise.
 The ratio is also 28% above its 50-year average.
 These data suggest that silver is more likely to rise this year than to fall.
 It is also in line with data from the Silver Institute, which predicts that silver will continue to have a global supply deficit in the coming years.

+To get the latest information on the Live Silver Price, investors should keep an eye on the market.
 Market participants interested in investing in silver would do well to consider these ideas when trying to determine where the spot price might move in the future.
 In addition, if the global economy falls into recession this year, industrial demand for silver could also be affected.
 While the silver price forecast is affected by supply and demand, it is also heavily influenced by investors who buy precious metals as safe haven assets during times of economic or political uncertainty.
 Global demand for silver is rising and is expected to hit a record high this year, offering investors the opportunity to buy the metal at prices that have changed little over the past six months.

 The same is largely the case with gold prices, but silver is subject to considerably greater volatility than gold.
 This represents a gradual step forward by the government towards economic reopening, which benefits the price of growth-sensitive and industry-linked commodities, such as silver.
 In addition to the established industrial uses of silver in the field of electronics and medicine, silver will also play an important role in the industries of the future.
 Therefore, one of the driving forces behind the increase in silver prices over the next five years is the numerous applications of white metal in green technologies and the green economy.